GMAO-SI-Team/dotspack-dagobah/README.md

 ### spack install

-If you are not using spack environments, you can install GEOSgcm or MAPL by doing:
+If you are not using spack environments, you can install GEOSgcm (or whatever) directly with:

 ```bash
 spack install geosgcm %apple-gfortran-15